China's Luckin Coffee Tries To Conquer A Nation Of Tea Drinkers

 Luckin, or ruixing in Chinese, means "happiness" and "luck."
 This lucky newcomer on April 22 filed paperwork for its Nasdaq initial public offering, aiming to raise $510 million.
 It secured $150 million in Series B funding four days before that, boosting the company's value to $2.9 billion.

 So how do you promote coffee in a teacentric society?
-Starbucks has developed drinks tailored to the Chinese palettes – like last summer's Chilled Cup, a smooth iced coffee with vanilla or green tea flavor.
+Starbucks has developed drinks tailored to the Chinese palates – like last summer's Chilled Cup, a smooth iced coffee with vanilla or green tea flavor.
 And in Shanghai, crowds come to take selfies at the world's largest Starbucks roastery.

 Luckin Coffee's strategy is different.